MadhureemaGogoi/sql_retail_sales/README.md

 	or
 	total_sale IS NULL;

--- Data Exploration
+ # Data Exploration

---Total Sales
+##  Total Sales

 SELECT
 	COUNT(*) as Total_Number_Sales
 FROM retail_sales;

---Total Customers
+## Total Customers

 SELECT
 	COUNT(Distinct customer_id) as Customer_count
 FROM retail_sales;

---Unique Category
+## Unique Category

 SELECT
 	Distinct category
 FROM retail_sales;

--- Data Analysis and Business Key Problems and Answer -- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05 -- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022
+##  Data Analysis and Business Key Problems and Answer
+- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05
+- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022
--- Q.3 Write a SQL query to calculate the total sales (total_sale) for each category.
+- Q.3 Write a SQL query to calculate the total sales (total_sale) for each category.
--- Q.4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
+- Q.4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
--- Q.5 Write a SQL query to find all transactions where the total_sale is greater than 1000.
+- Q.5 Write a SQL query to find all transactions where the total_sale is greater than 1000.
--- Q.6 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+- Q.6 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
--- Q.7 Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year -- Q.8 Write a SQL query to find the top 5 customers based on the highest total sales -- Q.9 Write a SQL query to find the number of unique customers who purchased items from each category.
+- Q.7 Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year
+- Q.8 Write a SQL query to find the top 5 customers based on the highest total sales
+- Q.9 Write a SQL query to find the number of unique customers who purchased items from each category.
--- Q.10 Write a SQL query to create each shift and number of orders (Example Morning <=12, Afternoon Between 12 & 17, Evening >17)
+- Q.10 Write a SQL query to create each shift and number of orders (Example Morning <=12, Afternoon Between 12 & 17, Evening >17)

--- Q.1 Write a SQL query to retrieve all colomns for sales made on '2022-11-05' SELECT *
+## Q.1 Write a SQL query to retrieve all colomns for sales made on '2022-11-05'

+SELECT *
 From retail_sales
 WHERE sale_date = '2022-11-05';

--- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov 2022
+## Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov 2022

 Select
 	*
 From retail_sales